xebialabs-community/xld-terraform-enterprise-plugin/README.md

 1. Describe the connection to Terraform Enterprise using `terraformEnterprise.Organization` Configuration Item.
 2. Then add the workspace definition using `terraformEnterprise.Workspace` configuration item as a child of the create Organization.
 3. Add a provider using `terraformEnterprise.Provider` or dedicated Cloud Public Provider `
-    * Amazon Web Service `terraformEnterprise.AwsProvider`
+    * Amazon Web Service `terraformEnterprise.AwsProvider` and fill the associated properties
-    * Microsoft Azure `terraformEnterprise.AzureProvider`
+    * Microsoft Azure `terraformEnterprise.AzureProvider` and fill the associated properties
-    * Google Cloud `terraformEnterprise.GCPProvider`
+    * Google Cloud `terraformEnterprise.GCPProvider` and fill the associated properties

 Note: it's possible to create your own provider or to enhance the default types to add or to remove properties